Russia-Ukraine war: Key things to know about the conflict - The Boston Globe

 WHAT HAS THE AP DIRECTLY WITNESSED OR CONFIRMED?

+In Mariupol, workers afraid for their own lives braved relentless shelling to dump the bodies of children in a mass grave.
+Local officials have tallied 2,500 deaths in the siege, but many bodies crushed in the rubble can't be counted because of the assault.

+Bodies lie out in the street.
+Workers tell families to leave their dead outside because it’s too dangerous to hold funerals.

-In the chaos and destruction of besieged Kharkiv, doctors are struggling to treat COVID-19 patients as the bombs fall outside.
+In Kharkiv, doctors are struggling to treat COVID-19 patients as the bombs fall outside.
+Several times a day, air raid sirens wail at a local hospital, sending virus patients — some connected to ventilators and struggling to breathe — into bomb shelters.

 Advertisement

-Several times a day the wail of air raid sirens sounds out at the Kharkiv Regional Clinical Infectious Diseases Hospital, sending feeble virus patients — some connected to ventilators and struggling to breathe — running for bomb shelters.

-“Bombing takes place from morning into night," hospital director Dr. Pavel Nartov told The Associated Press.
+“Bombing takes place from morning into night," hospital director Dr. Pavel Nartov said.
 “It could hit at any time.”

 HOW IS THE WORLD RESPONDING TO THE WAR?